acilearning/servant-serf/README.md

 When the preprocessor runs it looks at your package.yaml and the `is-handler-module` option to determine which modules should be imported to the generated API module.
-Because the ordering of the routes matters, you must explicitly import each route in the order they will appear in the Api type.
+Because the ordering of the routes matters, you must explicitly import each route in the order they will appear in the Route type.
 If you haven't yet imported a module which `servant-serf` has disovered, you'll receive a helpful error message like the following:
 ```
 /home/zach/Dev/servant-serf/servant-serf-example//tmp/ghc32747_0/ghc_1.hspp:9:11: error: